Wang-Yifan-1997/Dams/README.md

 - Road density at time of dam construction — tests road complementarity
 - Grid connectivity at time of dam construction — tests grid complementarity for hydropower
 - Distance to nearest city — tests market access complementarity
-- Number of other dams in the same watershed — tests system-level complementarity vs. congestion
+- Number of other dams in the same watershed — tests complementarity vs. congestion

 **Dam characteristics**:
 - Size (larger dams may have larger effects but also larger costs)